Razer Blade 14 review: For gamers who want to lighten up

 When we received the Razer Blade 14 for review, we were curious to see what Ryzen 5000 and Nvidia RTX 30 series hardware could do in such a thin and light laptop.
 To Razer’s credit, the Blade 14 is surprisingly capable—with a few compromises.
-But you’ll need to reach deep for this top-tier system, which costs $2,800 at Amazon.
+But you’ll need to reach deep for this top-tier system, which costs US$2,800 (AU$4,999) at Razer.

 This review is part of our ongoing roundup of the best laptops.
 Go there for information on competing products and how we tested them.